-Vitamin B12, also known as cobalamin, is a water-soluble vitamin that plays a crucial role in:
+Vitamin B12, also called cobalamin, is an essential water-soluble vitamin that plays a vital role in:

 -